 The first successful polio vaccine was announced on the U-M campus in 1955 by U-M School of Public Health faculty member Dr. Thomas Francis.
 Francis made the announcement following two years of national field trials of the vaccine developed by his former student, Jonas Salk.

 Designed by U-M alumnus and sculptor Bernard "Tony" Rosenthal ('36), the eight-foot square, 2400-pound Cube was installed on Regents' Plaza in 1968.
 While seemingly massive, the Cube will rotate on its axis, given a gentle push.
 The piece's dimensions were determined by the size of the truck available to transport the sculpture to Ann Arbor.
 Rosenthal created another cube, entitled "Alamo," and had plans to install it in Ann Arbor, but students from Cooper Union, near his New York display site petitioned successfully to keep it there.
 Rosenthal preferred the U-M cube to the New York one because he was able to refine the design for the U-M campus installation.

-In addition to the Cube, there are over 101 outdoor sculptures and achitectural features on the Ann Arbor campuses
+There are over 101 outdoor sculptures and architectural features on the Ann Arbor campuses.

-And they're catalogued with images and descriptions in an on-line database that you can see here.
+And they're catalogued with images and descriptions that you can see here.